aldairjpalma/ProjectOzone3-Docker/README.md

 2) You will need to be able to access server.properties (It is saved in a docker volume) in order to edit configs

 To Do List: (In order of importance)
-1) You will need to have a eula.txt file mounted to the container 1)Figuring out a bash script (or comparable method) in order to facilitate editing configs through docker compose 2)Figuring out how to attach a database, this would improve navigatability as well as provide an easier way to manage potentially having several servers and sorting through files(MOSTLY DONE)
+1) Figuring out a bash script (or comparable method) in order to facilitate editing configs through docker compose
+2) Figuring out how to attach a database, this would improve navigatability as well as provide an easier way to manage potentially having several servers and sorting through files(MOSTLY DONE)
-3)Figuring out how to use Curse Forge's API to download modpack.
+3) Figuring out how to use Curse Forge's API to download modpack.